aws/karpenter-provider-aws/website/content/en/docs/getting-started/getting-started-with-karpenter/_index.md

 ### Private Clusters

-You can optionally install Karpenter on a [private cluster](https://docs.aws.amazon.com/eks/latest/userguide/private-clusters.html#private-cluster-requirements) using the `eksctl` installation by setting `privateCluster.enabled` to true in your [ClusterConfig](https://eksctl.io/usage/eks-private-cluster/#eks-fully-private-cluster)
+You can optionally install Karpenter on a [private cluster](https://docs.aws.amazon.com/eks/latest/userguide/private-clusters.html#private-cluster-requirements) using the `eksctl` installation by setting `privateCluster.enabled` to true in your [ClusterConfig](https://eksctl.io/usage/eks-private-cluster/#eks-fully-private-cluster) and by setting `--set settings.isolatedVPC=true` when installing the `karpenter` helm chart.

 ```bash
 privateCluster: